fenago/kubernetes-course/md/Lab_4.md

 different authentication methods, such as ServiceAccounts and an X.509 certificate.

-In the next few chapters, we will inspect most of the commonly used API objects more closely, mainly focusing on the different functionalities offered by these objects to enable us to deploy and maintain our application in a Kubernetes cluster.
-We will begin this series of chapters by taking a look at the basic unit of deployment in Kubernetes (pods) in the next chapter.
+In the next few labs, we will inspect most of the commonly used API objects more closely, mainly focusing on the different functionalities offered by these objects to enable us to deploy and maintain our application in a Kubernetes cluster.
+We will begin this series of labs by taking a look at the basic unit of deployment in Kubernetes (pods) in the next lab.